 A drainage or plumbing issue can be a real nuisance especially if it affects avital appliances like the kitchen sink.
 For instance, a kitchen sink draining into the yard outside can be disheartening.

 It disrupts the whole household activity flow and if left unaddressed it can lead to far worse difficulties.
-For parents with children, breakfast before school, homework, and dinner at the kitchen becomes impossible.
+For parents with children, breakfast before school, homework, and dinner in the kitchen becomes impossible.

 To most kitchen users, the first step is to call a professional plumber as the dirty water rises and drains into the yard, and the dishes pile up.